Neal Malicky

-Neal Malicky (born 1934) served as the sixth president of Baldwin-Wallace College (now Baldwin Wallace University) in Berea, Ohio from 1981 to 1999.
+Neal Malicky (September 14, 1934 – November 22, 2024) was an American academic administrator served as the sixth president of Baldwin-Wallace College (now Baldwin Wallace University) in Berea, Ohio from 1981 to 1999.
 Malicky was succeeded by Mark H. Collier in 1999.
 A building on the north side of BW's campus bears Malicky's name.
 The Neal Malicky Center for the Social Sciences was named in his honor in 2001.

 Early childhood and education

 Malicky was born in Sour Lake, Texas, to George and Ethel (née Reed) Malicky.
 He was raised in Baldwin City, Kansas, a community named for the founder of Baldwin-Wallace College, John Baldwin.
 Originally part of Baldwin Institute, German Wallace College was established just down the road.
 As a result of financial hardships the schools merged in 1913, forming Baldwin-Wallace College Malicky's father, George, was a professional baseball player for the Philadelphia Athletics.
 Malicky graduated from Baker University in Baldwin City, and earned a theological degree from Southern Methodist University in Dallas, Texas.
 While on the faculty at Drew University, Malicky earned his Ph.D. in international affairs from Columbia University in 1968.
 He did additional study at Harvard University.